 How To Play: You and your opponent will join the same lobby (Duos).
-You will find your opponent and their EA/Steam username on the Drop-In Gaming bracket.
+You will find your opponent and their Epic Games username on the Drop-In Gaming bracket.
+After joining the same lobby, the host of the match will then need to press start match on the bracket and then start the match in Fortnite.
 The team with the most kills at the end of the game will be the winner for that game.
 In order to move forward in that bracket you must beat your opponents in a best of 3 series.

 Example: Player A has 10 kills and is alive.
 Player B has 9 kills and is dead.
 Player A wins that game.
 Going into the next game, Player A is up 1-0 in the series, and the kill count resets to 0-0 for Game 2.

 Score Submissions: After each match is played in a best of 3 series, players must submit scores.
 If a player wins 2 matches in the series, the winning player will move on in the bracket.

 Dispute: If you dispute the match, you have 5 minutes from when the match ends to upload evidence that your team won.
 All disputes will be reviewed by our gaming analysts to determine the final outcome.

 Winners Bracket: All of your matches will be a best of 3 game series.
 This means; the first team to 2 wins, moves onto the next round.